-- Two members of staff are on duty at playtimes in the KS1 playground. - Foundation stage have their own outdoor area where there is always a minimum of two staff members. - Our children with EHC plans have 1:1/1:2 support during these times and are able to access the 'Sensory area' if needed. - Lunchtime organisers are on duty at lunchtimes.
+- Two members of staff are on duty at playtimes in the KS1 playground. - Foundation stage have their own outdoor area where there is always a minimum of two staff members. - Our children with EHC plans have 1:1/1:2 support during these times and are able to access the Rainbow Room (sensory area) if needed. - Lunchtime organisers are on duty at lunchtimes.